"

 Icon for the Creative Commons Attribution-NonCommercial 4.0 International License

-The Scope Copyright © by Bailey Freeman, DNP, CRNA and Angela Mordecai is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License, except where otherwise noted.
+The Scope Copyright © by Bailey Freeman, DNP, CRNA; Angela Mordecai, DNP, CRNA; Brian Cornelius, DNP, CRNA; and Kristin Barkley, DNP, CRNA is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License, except where otherwise noted.